-You may think dental check-ups are all about getting your teeth cleaned.
-But your dentist does much more than polish your pearly whites when you visit.
-Regular dental visits are important because they allow your dentist to:
+You may think dental check-ups are all about getting your teeth cleaned, but your dentist does much more than polish your pearly whites when you visit.
+Regular

-- Detect cavities (tooth decay) early.
+- Detect cavities early.
 Your dentist examines your teeth to find cavities while they're still minor.
 The earlier you catch them, the less expensive cavities are to treat.

 - Catch gum disease early.
-Many people with periodontal (gum) disease don't even realize they have it.
+Many people with gum disease don't even realize they have it.

 - Detect early-stage oral cancer.
 Your dentist can check your mouth for signs of oral cancer.
 This is especially important if you smoke or use tobacco.

 - Check your fillings.
-Your dentist will examine your fillings to make sure they're secure, and find any that are defective or have decay.
+Your dentist will examine your fillings to make sure they're secure, and check if any are defective or have decay.

 - Catch dry mouth or bad breath.
 Your dentist can catch and treat oral conditions that cause dry mouth or bad breath.